Navigating a Hard Insurance Market

 Hard Insurance Market

 Since 2019, the insurance market has firmed, creating many challenges for the insurance industry.
-It’s been a difficult time for the insurance industry as a whole, and like other insurance companies, Farmers Alliance is making changes that affect both our policyholders and our agents.
-We’re doing our best to make sure our agents are informed about the changes we are making and why we have to make them, so that they can communicate that with their customers.
+It’s been a difficult time for the insurance industry as a whole, and like other insurance companies, Farmers Alliance is making changes that affect both our policyholders and agents.
+We’re doing our best to make sure our agents are informed about the changes we are making and why we have to make them so that they can communicate that with their customers.
 Here is some general information we’re sharing with our agents to prepare them for those conversations.

 What is causing the hard insurance market?